 - Will the college offer housing service from Thanksgiving to the end of January Term for students who cannot go back home?
 It is our expectation that students will leave for the break as we will not have support services given that the college will be closed.
 However, students will be able to petition for consideration for an exception in extraordinary cases.
 There will be an additional housing charge if allowed to remain on campus.

-- Will the College allow students to stay on campus to isolate for two weeks at the end of the fall semester before returning home?
+- Will the College allow students to stay on campus to isolate for two weeks at the end of the semester before returning home?

 No, there are no plans to allow this.
 There would only seem to be a benefit to doing this in the case that the Richmond and Earlham communities have a spike in infections.
 In that case, the plan to send most students home and shift to lower-contact learning would be enacted sooner.
 As always, the College will be attentive to changing public health concerns and adjust its response accordingly.

-There will be two separate periods for lunch in the dining hall to minimize the number of people there for each sitting.
-Options for pickup in the Cafe and one other location on campus will allow room for social distancing.
+There are two separate periods for lunch in the dining hall to minimize the number of people there for each sitting.
+Options for pickup in the Cafe and one other location on campus allow room for social distancing.
 Our dining partner, Metz, has created their own guidelines to ensure the safety of students and employees.
 Picnic tables will also be placed on the Heart and other areas around campus so that students and employees can eat outdoors whenever the weather cooperates.

 Costs: Fees, room and board and tuition for students